0 In Notes From Elizabeth

 Aware that this was a rare gift — to be so close and intimate — I silently communicated my gratitude and praise to the bird.

 I realized that this is how I want to experience romance in my life.
 Not just in my marriage, but in all things.
 To experience the world as beloved.
 To be in an active state of receptivity.
-Present to the magic that surrounds me each and every moment.
+Present to the magic that surrounds me every moment.
 To contact the inner stillness that is the doorway to the depths of intimacy with all things.

 And it seems that this is the heart of romance, for me at least.
 From this space, I can choose in the moment how I wish to express and celebrate it.
-In those few moments with the egret, my expression was a silent praising of this creature.
+In those few moments with the egret, my expression was a silent praise of this creature.
 In other moments, my expression will be different.
-But the key is that I’ll know what is true and aligned for me, because I’ll be sourcing romance from the well-spring of my own heart.
+But the key is that I’ll know what is true and aligned for me, because I’ll be sourcing romance from the wellspring of my own heart.

-And so, what I offer as we approach Valentine’s day, is an invitation to explore your relationship to romance.
-Give yourself permission to define it for yourself.
-Whether you’re in relationship or not, your experience of romance is something that is first sourced within your own heart.
-It is the experience within that will discover its own objects out in the world, whether it be an egret on the shore, or a lover in your arms.
+And so, what I offer as we approach Valentine’s Day is an invitation to explore your relationship to romance.
+Permit yourself to define it.
+Whether you’re in a relationship or not, your experience of romance is something that is first sourced within your own heart.

 You Might Also Like